 You can break this info down even further by running additional reports.
 This will help you see what content is most popular and possibly help you figure out why not many visitors are returning.

-Step # 3: Pretend You’re a Competitor
+3. Pretend You're a Competitor

 Search your site the same way you would a competitor's.
 Look at everything with fresh eyes.
 For example, you can head over to SpyFU.com and type in your domain name.
 See what comes up as your most popular pages.
 By combining three different sources, you will catch all of the most popular articles that are still at least somewhat popular with readers.

-Step # 4: Sort the Results
+4. Sort the Results

 Once you have a strong list of articles you might consider for repurposing, go ahead and throw out any that are not evergreen.
 If it is a topic that won't still be timely next year, you probably don't want to bother with it right now.
 There is a time and a place for revamping those articles, too, but for now you are going to focus on evergreen content that will stand the test of time.